Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Cycling

 Casual cycling, mainly as a means of getting around Grace Bay, the Bight, Turtle Cove, and Leeward, is very popular on Providenciales.
-There are many types of bikes to choose from, from wide-tired beach bikes and electric bikes to classic and simple resort cruisers.
+There are many types of bikes to choose from, from wide-tired beach bikes to classic and simple resort cruisers.

-Many of the resorts and hotels, as well as some villas, have their own tennis court.
-If you don't have a court at your accommodation, the most popular place to play tennis and pickleball is the Royal Turks and Caicos Golf Club, which has two flood-lit courts you can reserve, as well as a shop where you can rent paddles, rackets, and balls.
+Many of the hotels, as well as some villas, have their own tennis court.
+If you don't have a court at your accommodation, the most popular place to play tennis and pickleball is the Royal Turks and Caicos Golf Club, which has two flood-lit courts you can reserve and a shop that rents paddles, rackets, and balls.

 Nature Adventures